MasseyRustTraining/rule-110/README.md

 (Notice the wraparound at the beginning and end.)

-Write a program that prints these two rows and then keeps going.
+Write a program that prints ten rows starting with the two given.

 ## Hints

-* You probably should use either `u8` or `[bool; 8]` to represent a row.
-  The second thing is easier.
+* You could use either `u8` or `[bool; 8]` to represent a row.
+The second thing is easier, so I'll assume that.

 * If you print out as you go, you only need to keep track of two rows: the current row and the next row.

+* Arrays in Rust are first-class: you can copy-assign them, pass them as function arguments, etc.

 * You should probably write a function `rule110()` with a signature something like